WhereShitHappens/BrokenMouseWheel/README.md

 A Firefox add-on that allows users to scroll websites by moving the mouse, while holding the CTRL key.

 This add-on allows you not only to completely substitute the use of the mouse wheel, but also to be faster. <br>
-It also complements nicely the built-in `CTRL + LeftMouseClick` function, which opens a new tab.
+It also complements nicely the built-in `CTRL + LeftMouseClick` function, which opens a new tab for the clicked link.

 Incoming features: <br>
 - Smoother scrolling <br>